tokay-lang/tokay-lang.github.io/content/getting-started.md

 end print(count + " in total")
 ```

-Well, you just learned to write your first programs with Tokay.
-Let's move on.
+Well, you just learned how to write your first programs with Tokay.

+Are you still interested in learning more?
+Then feel free to continue reading by browsing the [official documentation](/tokay-docs/).